Endless Winter: Plot

-John Stewart helps out civilians before going to Washington D.C to meet with Detective Chimp when he's attacked by the Frost King, but the Justice League saves him.
-The Frost King realizes that the thing he is trying to find (the preservation of his family) is in Stagg Industries Research Facility in Gotham.

-Meanwhile, the Teen Titans allow kids to stay in their Titans Tower to wait out the snowstorm.
-The Teen Titans decide to go to Brooklyn to deal with ice monsters and help a sleeping metahuman name Summer Zahid deal with an ice monster.
-While recovering, Flash, Cyborg, and Starfire teleport in the Titan Tower using a Boom Tube to check on the heroes.
+Meanwhile, the Teen Titans allow children to stay in Titans Tower to wait out the snowstorm.
+The Teen Titans decide to go to Brooklyn to deal with ice monsters and help a metahuman named Summer Zahid deal with an ice monster.
+While recovering, Flash, Cyborg, and Starfire travel to Titan Tower to check on the heroes.
 Donna Troy realizes the Frost King is the story that Hippolyta told her when she was in Themiscyra and tells Cyborg to teleport her and Flash there to help the Amazons.

-Zatanna tells Wonder Woman that they need to go to New Myria to find where the current Swamp Thing is.
-They find Swamp Thing, but Swamp Thing says his powers are weakening due to the Frost King's powers.
-Back on Earth, Queen Hippolyta summons the spirit of the Viking Prince for help, and the Viking Prince explains that they need to find Frost King's family to find Frost King.
-Wonder Woman and Zatanna arrive holding an empty vessel of the Swamp Thing.
-The vessel possesses the Viking Prince, turning him into the new Swamp Thing.
+Zatanna tells Wonder Woman that they need to go to New Myria to find Swamp Thing.
+They succeed, but learn that the Frost King is weakening Swamp Thing's powers.
+Back on Earth, Hippolyta summons the spirit of the Viking Prince, who explains that they need to find Frost King's family to find him.
+Wonder Woman and Zatanna arrive holding an empty vessel of Swamp Thing that possesses the Viking Prince.